-We join forces with our good friends at Ipsos Singapore for a seminar on Insights for Connected Living.
+We joined forces with our good friends at Ipsos Singapore for a seminar on Insights for Connected Living.
 The idea was to spotlight this important local topic as a springboard to show: how marketers are using cognitive insights platforms to pull together all their research and data; and professional curation services to transform knowledge from these platforms into engaging insights.

 The result was a lively discussion with senior insights and innovation executives from 20 or so brands including DBS, John Deere, Nestle, Abbott, Align Tech, Singapore Airlines and more.

-For those who haven’t yet had the pleasure, Singapore is a fabulous high-tech city, with smart people, smart buildings, smart businesses and an expansive Smart Nation program – the most extensive effort to collect and connect data on daily living ever attempted in a city.
+For those who haven’t yet had the pleasure, Singapore is a fabulous high-tech city, with smart people, smart buildings, smart businesses and an expansive Smart Nation Program – the most extensive effort to collect and connect data on daily living ever attempted in a city.

 The Wall Street Journal recently described Smart Nation as “an unprecedented look into how the country is functioning in real time, allowing (the government) to predict, for example, how infectious diseases might spread or crowds could react to an explosion in a shopping mall.”